 The shells are a little bigger than the Legend X, but they don't feel unwieldy or uncomfortable in my small ears.
 Well, not at the outset.
 After a couple of hours, my ears were asking me for a break.
 This wasn't listening fatigue; this was the ear piece pressing on my concha.
 Each shell features three tiny vents that help to release energy that builds up inside of dynamic driver IEMs.
-The Legend EVO comes with an array of Final Audio Type E silicon ear tips, but I've been digging Comply Foam ear tips lately, so I decided to use those.
-They're super comfortable and provide a great seal.
+The Legend EVO comes with an array of Final Audio Type E silicon ear tips.
+Note: You cannot use foam tips with the Legend EVO.

 Aerosmith's "Walk This Way" sounded thunderously deep and strong.
 I could really feel the bass on this track.
 Vocals sounded slightly set back, but I could still hear them distinctly.
 The guitars sounded deliciously meaty.
 I expected a track like this to sound great on the EVO.